srl-labs/learn-srlinux/docs/ndk/guide/dev/go/main.md

 --8<-- "https://raw.githubusercontent.com/srl-labs/ndk-greeter-go/main/main.go:exit-handler"
 ```

 This function is non-blocking as it spawns a goroutine that waits for the registered signals and then execute the `cancel` function of the context.
-This will propagate the cancellation signal to all the child contexts and our application [reacts](#__codelineno-6-13:15) to it.
+This will propagate the cancellation signal to all the child contexts and our application [reacts](#__codelineno-6-13:15){ data-proofer-ignore } to it.

 ```go linenums="1" hl_lines="19-21" title="greeter/app.go"
 --8<-- "https://raw.githubusercontent.com/srl-labs/ndk-greeter-go/main/greeter/app.go:app-start"